justinlittman/fbarc/README.md

 default fields or edges specify the summary for a node type; other fields or edges are part of the detail for a node type.

+A field or edge in which `omit` is `True` will be ignored.
+This is helpful for keeping track of fields or edges that have been considered, but are not to be retrieved.

 If an edge has `follow_edge` set to `False` then only the default fields or edges will be retrieved for that edge.
 That edge will be omitted from recursive retrieval.
 For example, for a Page, the likes edge is set to not follow edges because this would cause retrieval of all pages that liked this page, which is not desired.

+The `--template` and `--update` parameters of the metadata command can assist with creating definitions.
+`--template` will produce a definition for a node type that includes all possible fields or edges with `omit` set to `True` by default. `--update` will update an existing definition with any new fields or edges that are not already included in the definition.
+The new field or edges will be indicated by a comment ("Added field") and will have `omit` set to `True`.

 The [Graph API Explorer](https://developers.facebook.com/tools/explorer) is helpful for understanding the fields and connections that are available for a node type.
 Less helpful is the